 The original name of Marble City was changed by the first postmaster when the post office was established there in 1883.
 The postmaster had the last name of Willcockson, so he officially renamed the city Willcockson.
 The city would hold the name Willcockson from 1883 until 1934.

 In 1934 Albert Raney Sr. became postmaster, and he renamed the city Marble Falls.
 The city would retain the name until

 Dogpatch USA had an interesting history of its own.
 I can remember visiting the theme park as a kid.
 There were big plans for the theme park including a ski area and convention center.
 The area had the only ski lift built in Arkansas, but it was never a commercial success.

 After the park closed the citizens petitioned to have the name changed back to the city of Marble Falls, and it was changed in 1997.
 The name of the city has been Marble Falls since that time.

 Although many sources online state that the city is abandoned, we found that is not the case.
 We recorded a video of our drive through the area.
-The convention center and restaurant is open and has a biker theme.
-There are chalets that were built on the hillside along the road leading to the top of the hill that have plants, chairs and other items on the balconies.
+The convention center and restaurant are open and have a biker theme.
+There are chalets that were built on the hillside along the road leading to the top of the hill that have plants, chairs, and other items on the balconies.
 There were lights on in some of them.
 There is also a motel behind the restaurant that had cars and people milling around.
-So, although many of the buildings were deserted, there does seem to be residents and visitors there.
+So, although many of the buildings were deserted, there do seem to be residents and visitors there.

 If you decide to visit please don’t trespass and be respectful of the current owners of the properties.
 Let us know if you have been there or if you have other information about the area you think our readers would enjoy.